zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Yudkowsky has changed his mind about this.
 There's the book coming out in September, _If Anyone Builds It, Everyone Dies_ that's lobbying for an international treaty to not build it.
 So nowadays the plan is, our only hope—this probably won't work, but our only hope is to get governments to make people not build it.

------ [TODO continue editing transcript —59:09]

-**CM**: yeah I'm fascinated by the anthropic philosophy where we're gonna build it and create this race to the top they talk about like oh you know well what they did is they came into open AI yeah and then they scaled it up like they were the ones that scaled it up it's not like anybody else was they scaled it up and their argument is you gotta be working on the technology to do safety but
+**CM**: I'm fascinated by the Anthropic philosophy where we're gonna build it and create this race to the top, they talk about.
+What they did is they came into OpenAI, and then they scaled it up.
+They were the ones that scaled it up.
+It's not like anybody else was—they scaled it up, and their argument is, you got to be working on the technology to do safety but—

-**ZMD**: I kind of I'm kind of sympathetic to that
+**ZMD**: I'm kind of sympathetic to that.

-**CM**: tell me why
+**CM**: Tell me why.

-**ZMD**: cause like if we don't like the logic of if we don't do it someone else will like it I think it's true on some time scale like if we don't do it like someone else might not do it immediately but like as as time goes on and economic growth continues and people and like eventually someone is going to get around to it and so like the the idea of like okay we the we foresighted people are going to like do what we can to like take leadership in like doing this in the most in the most responsible way that we can like I won't I won't necessarily say I I'm not going to necessarily full-throatedly agree but like it doesn't seem like an entirely crazy thing to think or try
+**ZMD**: The logic of if we don't do it, someone else will—I think it's true on some timescale.
+If we don't do it, someone else might not do it immediately, but like as as time goes on, and economic growth continues, eventually someone is going to get around to it.
+The idea of, we the foresighted people are going to do what we can to take leadership in doing this in the most responsible way, that we can, like—I won't necessarily say—I'm not going to necessarily full-throatedly agree, but it doesn't seem like an entirely crazy thing to think or try.

-**CM**: it does seem like the art that sort of classic argument between free will and determinism like it's like it's like very deterministic yeah you know stand it's gonna happen no matter
+**CM**: It does seem like that classic argument between free will and determinism.
+It's this very deterministic stand.
+It's going to happen no matter what, so we might as well do it.
+I think it's one way to see the world.
+I don't know.
+I think I think there's another way to look at it.
+Is that fair?

-**ZMD**: what

-**CM**: so we might as well do it I think it's one way to see the world

-**UNKNOWN**: but

-**CM**: I don't know I think I think there's another way to look at it is that fair

-**ZMD**: what is the other way
+**ZMD**: What is the other way?

-**CM**: that if you scale this thing up as quickly as you can you're creating a lot of the problems yeah yes yeah we'll see how you read you cast this book
+**CM**: That if you scale this thing up as quickly as you can, you're creating a lot of the problems that you sought to avoid.

+**ZMD**: Yeah.

+**CM**: We'll see how it all plays out.
+Have you read Yudkowsky's book?

-**ZMD**: No. It's not it's not published yet, and I am not on the pre-readers list.
+**ZMD**: No. It's not published yet, and I am not on the pre-readers list.

-**CM**: The other thing is I think the other reason that they're scaling it up you know continue to push for this is they think it's gonna bring utopia right yeah I mean like that's the flip side it's like the flip side that's where they're worried about destruction but what they really you know well because
+**CM**: The other reason that they're scaling it up and continue to push for this, is they think it's gonna bring utopia.
+That's the flip side.
+It's like this flip side where they're worried about destruction, but what they really—

 **ZMD**: LLMs are already economically useful.
 I do use these things all the time.